Diabetes in dogs

 - Your insulin might ‘go off’ if it’s been left out the fridge.

-- Your dog might not eat all their food or they might steal some extra food.
+- Your dog might not eat all their food, or they might steal some extra food.

-- They may vomit after they’ve eaten.
+- Your dog might vomit after they’ve eaten.

 If you’re faced with any of these situations, call your vet practice for advice.
 Managing diabetes is a partnership between you and your vet – they will always be on the end of the phone to help and give advice.

-- Contact your vet immediately for an emergency appointment.
+- Contact your vet immediately for an emergency appointment

 - It’s important to have your dog checked as regularly as your vet suggests.
 This is to make sure their diabetes is staying well controlled.